 —Artificial Intelligence and Technology Office, US Department of Energy12

-In 2019, the US Department of Energy (DoE) issued this statement of its AI goals and aspirations to transform its operations in line with national strategy.
-The US Office of the Director of National Intelligence issued a similar vision statement, declaring that it will use AI technologies to secure and maintain a strategic competitive advantage for the intelligence community.13 Both examples represent a high level of AI ambition, directed toward broad, mission-focused transformation.
+In 2019, the US Department of Energy (DoE) issued this statement of its AI goals and aspirations to transform its operations in queue with national strategy.
+The US Office of the Director of National Intelligence issued a similar vision statement, declaring that it will use AI technologies to secure and maintain a strategic competitive advantage for the intelligence community.13 Both examples represent a high level of AI ambition, directed towards broad, mission-focussed transformation.

-For this reason and others, the organization’s goals, aspirations, or requirements regarding the ethics of AI should be involved in this and at all levels of the cascade.
+For this reason and others, the organisation's goals, aspirations, or requirements regarding the ethics of AI should be involved in this and at all levels of the cascade.

 Regardless of the ambition, listing aspirations and goals is only a first step.
-As the vision crystallizes, the next steps—the identification of opportunities and execution requirements—come into focus.
-As the DoD writes in its AI strategy, “Realizing this vision requires identifying appropriate use cases for AI across the DoD, rapidly piloting solutions, and scaling successes across the enterprise.”
+As the vision crystallises, the next steps—the identification of opportunities and execution requirements—come into focus.
+As the DoD writes in its AI strategy, “Realising this vision requires identifying appropriate use cases for AI across the DoD, rapidly piloting solutions and scaling successes across the enterprise.”

-What specific goals, aspirations, and requirements do we have for AI?
+What particular aims, ambitions and requirements do we have for AI?

-Which elements of our larger strategy and goals will AI support?
+Which elements of our wider strategy and aims will AI support?

-How will our organizational values help us deal with questions of ethics, privacy, and transparency?
+How will our organisational values help us address questions of ethics, privacy and transparency?

-Will AI produce savings or some other positive outcome to justify the investment?
+Will AI generate savings or some other positive outcome to justify the investment?